crazynayan/tpf1/README.md

 set SERVER_URL=call_local
 set FIRESTORE_EMULATOR_PROJECT_ID=tpf-analyzer
 set FIRESTORE_EMULATOR_HOST=127.0.0.1:8080
+venv\Scripts\activate
 ```
-- Note: If you have created the project in a different path/drive update the batch file accordingly.
+- Note: If you have created the project in a different path/drive and used a different project id then update the batch file accordingly.
 ### 2. Flask Shell Batch File
 - Create tpfanalyzershell.bat on your home directory with the following code
 ```